 Training Tip #4: Improve Patient Communication- and set financial expectations upfront

 While conversations with patients about their coverage can be uncomfortable, it is important to have them proactively.
 When a patient better understands their coverage, out-of-pocket expenses and liability for any non-covered services before their visit, they are prepared for any related bills they may receive after services are performed.
 All too often, this lack of proactive communication leaves the patient feeling frustrated and deceived.
 They may even have agreed to services that are beyond their financial means due to unclear expectations at the time of service.
 Additionally, setting expectations that copayments and past due balances will be collected at time of service increases collections.
 When patients are well informed, they can anticipate their balance due and budget for related expenses.
 This will decrease the effort required for collecting patient balances after payer processing and also decrease the receivables adjusted due to bad debt.

 Training Tip #5: Document, document, document- to reduce confusion and save time

 Train your team to document everything.
-When Cam speaks to the payer to obtain service authorization, he should not only be recording the authorization number, but the name of the representative at the payer to whom he spoke, the date and time of the call, a reference number for the call and he should scan any approval documents to the EMR.
+When Cam speaks to the payer to obtain service authorization, he should not only be recording the authorization number but the name of the representative at the payer to whom he spoke, the date and time of the call, a reference number for the call and he should scan any approval documents to the EMR.
 If a new address is provided for the patient, document who provided the information and confirm that it is updated across all ancillary systems.
 As discussions regarding service coverage are had with a patient, the conversation should be summarized and logged.
-Should there be later dispute regarding any of these items, they will be well documented and accessible by any team for follow-up work as needed.
+Should there be later disputes regarding any of these items, they will be well documented and accessible by any team for follow-up work as needed.

 The Bottom Line